-- 1. It was said that it is not makrooh to fast on their festivals for the purpose of being different from them.
-This view is da'eef (weak). - 2.
+It was said that it is not Makrooh to fast on their festivals for the purpose of being different from them.
+This view is Dha'eef (weak).

 The correct view is that it is not permissible to single out the days of their festivals for fasting, because their festivals are occasions which they venerate, and fasting on these days and not others coincides with them in their veneration.

-Ibn Qudaamah (may Allaah have mercy on him) said: "Our companions said: it is makrooh to single out the day of Nawrooz and the day of Mahrajaan to fast, because these are two days which are venerated by the kuffaarm so fasting only on these days and not on others is agreeing with them in their veneration of those days.
-This is like the case of Saturday, so by analogy this ruling applies to every festival of the kuffaar and every day which they venerate." (al-Mughni, 4/924; see also al-Iqtidaa', 2/975).
+Ibn Qudaamah, may Allaah have mercy on him, said:

+"Our companions said: it is Makrooh to single out the day of Nawrooz and the day of Mahrajaan to fast, because these are two days which are venerated by the disbelievers, so fasting only on these days and not on others is agreeing with them in their veneration of those days.
+This is like the case of Saturday, so by analogy this ruling applies to every festival of the disbelievers and every day which they venerate."
+(Al-Mughni, 4/924; see also Al-lqtidaa', 2/975)

 This ruling applies in cases where one singles out that day to fast because it is their festival.
-But if it happens to coincide with a vow or a voluntary fast, without intending to fast because it is their festival, then there is nothing wrong with that."
-(See Haashiyat Ibn Qaasim 'ala al-Rawd al-Murabba', 3/064).
-The guideline in being different from them with regard to their festivals is that one should not innovate anything at all; one should treat the days of their festivals as being like any other day.
-(See al-Iqtidaa', 2/815).
-So one should not take the day off work, or rejoice on that occasion, of single that day out for fasting, expressing grief, etc.
+But if it happens to coincide with a vow or a voluntary fast, without intending to fast because it is their festival, then there is nothing wrong with that.
+(See Haashiyat Ibn Qaasim 'ala ar-Rawdh al-Murabba', 3/064) The guideline in being different from them with regard to their festivals is that one should not innovate anything at all; one should treat the days of their festivals as being like any other day.
+(See Al-Iqtidaa', 2/815) So one should not take the day off work, or rejoice on that occasion, of single that day out for fasting, expressing grief, etc.

-Shaykh al-Islam mentioned something which may be taken as guidelines with regard to the matter of imitation.
-He said: "tashabbuh (imitation) includes those who do something because they do it, which is rare; and those who follow others inwhat they do for some purpose of his own even though the action is originally taken from those others.
+Shaykh al-Islaam, may Allaah have mercy on him, mentioned something which may be taken as guidelines with regard to the matter of imitation.
+He said:

+"Tashabbuh (imitation) includes those who do something because they do it, which is rare; and those who follow others in what they do for some purpose of his own even though the action is originally taken from those others.
 As for the one who does something that happens to be done by others as well, but neither of them took it from the other, it is open to debate as to whether this is is imitation or not.
-But the person who does this may be rebuked so that there will be no excuse for imitation, and because this will reinforce the idea of differing from them." (al-Iqtidaa', 1/242).
+But the person who does this may be rebuked so that there will be no excuse for imitation, and because this will reinforce the idea of differing from them."
+(AI-Iqtidaa', 1/242)

-On the basis of what Shaykh al-Islam has said, actions that happen to coincide with what they do may be divided into two types:
+On the basis of what Shaykh al-Islaam has said, actions that happen to coincide with what they do may be divided into two types: